Ischia: Since the 18th century

 With the extinction of the D'Avalos line in 1729, the island reverted to state property.
-In March 1734, it was taken by the Bourbons and administered by a royal governor seated within the castle.
-The island participated in the short-lived Republic of Naples starting in March 1799, but by 3 April, Commodore Thomas Troubridge under the command of Lord Nelson had put down the revolt on Ischia as well as on neighboring Procida.
-By decree of the governor, many of the rebels were hanged in a square on Procida, now Piazza dei Martiri (Square of the Martyrs).
-Among these was Francesco Buonocore, who had received the island to administer from the French Championnet in Naples.
-On 13 February 1806, the island was occupied by the French, and on the 24th was unsuccessfully attacked by the British.
+In March 1734 it was taken by the Bourbons and administered by a royal governor seated within the castle.
+The island participated in the short-lived Republic of Naples starting in March 1799 but by April 3 Commodore Thomas Troubridge under the command of Lord Nelson had put down the revolt on Ischia as well as on neighboring Procida.
+By decree of the governor, many of the rebels were hanged in a square on Procida now called Piazza dei martiri (Square of the Martyrs).
+Among these was Francesco Buonocore who had received the island to administer from the French Championnet in Naples.
+On February 13, 1806, the island was occupied by the French and on the 24th was unsuccessfully attacked by the British.

-On 21 and 22 June 1809, the islands of Ischia and Procida were attacked by an Anglo-Bourbon fleet.
-Procida surrendered on 24 June and Ischia soon afterwards.
-However, the British soon returned to their bases in Sicily and Malta.
+On June 21 and 22, 1809 the islands of Ischia and Procida were attacked by an Anglo-Bourbon fleet.
+Procida surrendered on June 24 and Ischia soon afterwards.
+However the British soon returned to their bases in Sicily and Malta.

 In the 19th century Ischia was a popular travel destination for European nobility.

-On 28 July 1883, an earthquake destroyed the villages of Casamicciola Terme and Lacco Ameno.
+On July 28, 1883, an earthquake destroyed the villages of Casamicciola Terme and Lacco Ameno.

 Ischia developed into a well-known artist colony at the beginning of the 20th century.
 Writers and painters from all over the world were attracted.
 Eduard Bargheer, Hans Purrmann and Arrigo Wittler lived on the island.
 Rudolf Levy, Werner Gilles, Max Peiffer Watenphul with Kurt Craemer and Vincent Weber stayed in the fishing village of Sant'Angelo on the southern tip of the island shortly before the outbreak of the Second World War.

 In 1936 Ischia had a population of 30,418.

-Spa tourism did not resume again until the early 1950s.
+Spa tourism did not start again until the early 1950s.
 At that time, a quite remarkable artist colony of writers, composers and visual artists lived in Forio, including Ingeborg Bachmann.
 Elizabeth Taylor and Luchino Visconti stayed here for filming.

-On 21 August 2017 Ischia experienced a 4.2 magnitude earthquake which killed two people and injured 42 more.
+On August 21, 2017, Ischia had an 4.2 magnitude earthquake which killed 2 people and injured 42 more.

-On 26 November 2022, a storm and resulting landslide killed 12 people.